Kenneth, stem cell donor

 Male stem cell donor

 You’ll have just done an incredible thing – so, first things first, thank you!
-Your selfless act could be a lifesaver for your patient.
+Your donation could be a lifesaver for your patient, or be part of ground breaking research.
 But remember to look after yourself, too.

 Things to consider: